-Is Economics a Hard DegreeWatch
+Is Economics a Hard DegreeWatch this thread

 So I’ve applied to Nottingham Trent to do Economics with International Finance and Banking.
 But I’ve now heard a lot of people say that Economics is very hard.
 My school doesn’t offer Economics at A Level so I took Business instead.
 I’m good at Business, got an A at GCSE and predicted to get an A at A level.
 The part that I’m worried about is the maths part.
 I’m decent at maths, I got a B at GCSE but didn’t pick it for A Level.
 Will it be too hard?

 FWIW, I studied Business, Economics and Psychology up to the end of A Level, and dropped Philosophy & Ethics at the end of my first year of A levels.
 Funnily enough, I started doing P&E after dropping A Level maths two weeks into the course because I found it too hard.
 Also, I got a high A in Maths GCSE.

 For the Quants module in Year 1, you're definitely expected to know a fair amount of A Level maths stuff - trickier differentiation and the like are part of the exam.
 I passed the 30% exam and failed the 70% exam first time round, but passed it the second time.

 In second year, the Econometrics module is much harder and above most people's heads to begin with, so don't worry about being lost... everyone was! hahaha

 But overall, if you put in enough work then the maths won't be an issue.
 The other modules all build up a lot of economic knowledge from the ground up too.
 Also make sure you make use of the library tutors specifically there to help with maths too, they're a lifesaver! (shame I only did after failing the exam lol)

 Anymore questions, feel free to reply and ask here